owncloud-archive/documentation/admin_manual/maintenance/manual_upgrade.rst

 If you keep your ``data/`` directory *inside* your ``owncloud/`` directory, copy it from your old version of ownCloud to your new version.
 If you keep it *outside* of your ``owncloud/`` directory, then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.

-If you are using 3rd party applications, look in your new ``/var/www/owncloud/apps/`` directory to see if they are there.
-If not, copy them from your old ``apps/`` directory to your new one, and make sure that the directory permissions are the same as for the other ones.

 Upgrade the Installation
 ------------------------